yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ### Launch nextflow application as a batch job

-Once you have configured profiles for singularity and enabled visualisation features in *nextflow.config* file, you can use the following batch script to submit on Puhti:
+Once you have configured profiles for singularity and enabled reporting/visualisation features in *nextflow.config* file, you can use the following batch script to submit on Puhti:

 ```
 #!/bin/bash